-Efficacy of several new fungicides to control Tomato early blight disease
+Efficacy of several new fungicides in control of tomato early blight disease

 Document Type : Research Paper